nielx/haiku-rs/README.md

-# Rust bindings for the Haiku API
+# Rust implementation of the Haiku API

-The goal of this package is to provide access to the C-style functions of the Haiku API.
+The goal of this crate is to provide a Rust implementation of the Haiku API.
 These functions can mostly be classified as low-level functions, which can be (mostly) found in the kernel kit.
 Where it makes sense, a higher level API is implemented which uses more advanced rust language constructs.